orsonteodoro/gcf2/README.md

 processing.
 For those using bullet for scientific purposes, consider removing fast-math (or applying [[1]](#footnote1)).
 * -fopt-info-vec -- show SIMD optimized loops [[3]](#footnote3)
-* -flto -- used primarly for reduction of binary size and cache use efficiency [[4]](#footnote4)
+* -flto -- used primarily for reduction of binary size and cache use efficiency [[4]](#footnote4)

 For Spectre mitigation virtually all packages were filtered with Retpoline